bojan-vujic/COVID-19/README.md

 `Contact`
 =======

-Any questions, comments and/or suggestions are more than welcome at:
+Any questions, comments and/or suggestions are more than welcome at: bojan.vujic@mmk.su.se

-* `Users <https://mail.python.org/mailman/listinfo/matplotlib-users>`_ bojan.vujic@mmk.su.se

 Gitter_ is for coordinating development and asking questions directly related